Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: H11934-200 PMT response linearity

-We conducted several tests with the CsI[Na] crystal to verify the linearity of the PMT.
+We conducted several tests both with the CsI[Na] crystal and controlled light sources to verify the linearity of the PMT.
 We stress that it is exactly the same PMT and base assembly that was used in the COHERENT-1/2/3/4 measurements while ref.~\cite{Collar_2019} used a different unit but of the same model.
 The CsI[Na] crystal used for linearity tests in our study was not the unit used in the COHERENT QF measurements, but it is of the same size and manufactured by the same company \cite{Proteus}.

 First, the relative light yield for a variety of calibration lines from $^{241}$Am, $^{133}$Ba and $^{137}$Cs sources was measured at PMT bias voltage values of -840, -935, -950 and -980~V. For each bias voltage value we normalize the CsI[Na] response by the one observed at 59.5 keV.
 The calibration lines from 30.8 to 662~keV span about 18 times~the PMT signal magnitude with additional factor of $\sim4$ from changes in the gain --- from 4 to 290 nVs.\footnotemark